lilactown/good-dog/README.md

 ### Options

-`good-dog.core/fetch` takes all of the same options as the [native Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch#Supplying_request_options)
+`good-dog.core/fetch` takes all of the same options as the [native Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch#Supplying_request_options) API.
-API specifies.
 It expects a map with keywords as keys.

 It has the following differences:
 - The URL to send the request to is passed in via the `:url` key